The Certificate II in Community Services is the recognised qualification to become an introductory worker in the

 Working in this industry, you'll be the first point of contact to assist individuals to meet their immediate needs.
 Your role could involve client transport, organising events, administration, reporting, and many more activities.

-After successful completion of this course you may wish to pursue further training and complete the CHC32015 Certificate III in Community Services, the Certificate IV in Community Services, or the Diploma of Community Services.
+After successful completion of this course you may wish to pursue further training and complete the CHC32015 Certificate III in Community Services or the CHC42015 Certificate IV in Community Services.

 Course Dates & Times